 Cayman Islands Safety Policy Statement

-1. Define an Acceptable Level of Safety Performance (ALOSP) that the Authority will strive to achieve throughout its aviation system.
+1. Support the UK’s Acceptable Level of Safety Performance (ALoSP) which the Authority will strive to achieve throughout its aviation system.

 2. Comply with all applicable national and international regulatory requirements.

-3. Deliver an effective oversight programme that meets the Cayman Islands obligations to international safety standards.
+3. Deliver an effective oversight programme that meets the United Kingdom’s obligations to international safety standards.

 4. Implement data driven performance-based regulation, that is visibly risk based.